<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 What is mainframe migration?

-Mainframe migration is the process where you migrate some or all of your business applications and data to the cloud.
+Mainframe migration is the process of migrating business assets, such as applications and data, from an on-premises mainframe to the cloud.
 With increasingly high generation and use of data, cloud-based computing can offer organizations better functionality, as well as the ability to access data and systems from anywhere in the world.

 We’d love to give you a demo.